ckswilliams/modOpenREM/docs/install-prep.rst

 and provide details of how to use it in the :doc:`netdicom` section.

 * Download Conquest DICOM server from https://ingenium.home.xs4all.nl/dicom.html
-* Install using the instructions included in the download.
+* Install using the instructions included in the download - there is a PDF with Windows install instructions and general usage instructions, and another PDF with Linux install instructions.
+The guides in :doc:`netdicom` should be consulted when making configuration decisions.
 * Alternatively, Ubuntu 16.04 users can use ``sudo apt install conquest-sqlite`` - however, this isn't being kept up to date and other versions of Ubuntu do not have this packaged.